xylar/moab/README.md

         - `autoreconf -fi`
         - `./configure`
     + To create a distributable tarball from a working source directory, do `make dist`

-    To create a distributable tarball from a clean check-out of the MOAB source, do:
-`
-    $ cd MOAB
-    $ aclocal
-    $ libtoolize
-    $ automake -a
-    $ autoconf
-    $ ./configure --without-netcdf --without-hdf5
-    $ make dist
-`

 ------------------------------------------------
 MOAB iMesh Interface Implementation, iMesh v1.2